Curriculum Notes Year 7

 Resources and Information

-Pupils will be expected to be able to apply the theory of the topics studied and using their understanding and knowledge of the subject, develop logical answers, using reasoned evidence to
+Pupils will be expected to be able to apply the theory of the topics studied and using their understanding and knowledge of the subject, develop logical answers, using reasoned evidence to make their point.
+Examinations will take place in January and May with regular assessment grades given throughout the course of the year.

 Languages - French, Spanish & Latin